Thomson problem: Known exact solutions

-Geometric solutions of the Thomson problem for N = 4, 6, and 12 electrons are Platonic solids whose faces are all congruent equilateral triangles.
-Numerical solutions for N = 8 and 20 are not the regular convex polyhedral configurations of the remaining two Platonic solids whose faces are square and pentagonal, respectively.
+The solutions of the Thomson problem for N = 4, 6, and 12 electrons are Platonic solids whose faces are all congruent equilateral triangles.
+Numerical solutions for N = 8 and 20 are not the regular convex polyhedral configurations of the remaining two Platonic solids (the cube and dodecahedron, respectively).

 Generalizations

 One can also ask for ground states of particles interacting with arbitrary potentials.